The lattice of varieties of monoids: Varietal lattices with complex structures

+\begin{question} Is there a finitely universal variety of monoids that does not contain any minimal finitely universal variety? \end{question}

 Recall that a variety of algebras is \emph{finitely generated} if it is generated by a finite algebra.
-A variety $\mathbf V$ of semigroups or monoids is a \emph{variety with central idempotents} if, for any $S\in\mathbf V$ and any idempotent $e\in S$, the equality $ex=xe$ holds for all $x\in S$.
-The variety $\mathbf M_3$ is not finitely generated; moreover, every variety of aperiodic monoids with central idempotents that contains $\mathbf M_3$ is not finitely generated~\cite[Theorem~5.1]{Lee-14}.
-However, the following assertion is valid.
+Although the variety $\mathbf M_4$ is not finitely generated \cite[Theorem~5.1]{Lee-14}, it is contained in some finitely generated variety \cite[Theorem~5.1]{Gusev-Lee-20}.